 I suspect that if you did all these calculations, you'd find that we're already minimizing language costs, and that spending more money on teaching a rarely-used auxlang to everyone would be uneconomical.
 Translators are awfully cheap, considering.

 Languages over timeLet's look over the history of a language, and how the 'market' for it changes over time.

 Historically, a language's fortunes begin to rise when its speakers conquer a wide swath of territory.
 The need to learn a conqueror's language is almost always greater than the conqueror's need to learn that of the conquered; that's why the languages of Latin America are Spanish and Portuguese and not Quechua or Nahuatl, those of the Mediterranean are Romance and Arabic and not Berber or Hittite, those of China are Sinitic and not Thai or Zhuang.
 (Exceptions arise when the conquerors are few.
 E.g., when about 50,000 Normans conquered England, they were eventually swamped by the several million English; the same can be said of the nomadic conquests of China.)

 We shouldn't exaggerate the interest in learning the conqueror's language.
-From what we see in current societies, we may well doubt that many Incas learned Spanish, or Gauls learned Latin, or Mesopotamians learned Persian.
-In pre-modern societies, where schooling and religion happened entirely within the ethnic community, even their children may not learned the invaders' language.
+From what we see in current societies, we may well doubt that many Incas learned Spanish, or Gauls learned Latin, or Mesopotamians learned Arabic.
+In pre-modern societies, where schooling and religion happened entirely within the ethnic community, even their children may not have learned the invaders' language.

 An interesting case study is found in Bruce Mannheim's The Language of the Inka since the European Invasion.
 Sometimes the Spanish complained that the Indians continued to speak Quechua... but in fact the conquerors found it very handy to dominate a people who couldn't speak their language, and thus couldn't protest or understand the laws used against them.
 Measures were sometimes taken against community leaders who learned Spanish too well.